NCAR/dart-web-ref/README.md

 #### Adding a new reseach project

-You can use hugo to create a new project.md file with the hugo front matter.
+You can use Hugo to create a new project.md file with the hugo front matter.
 In the top level dircetcory run the command:

 ````
 hugo new research/my-cool-project.md